nf-core/clipseq/docs/usage.md

 }
 ```

-SmallRNA premapping will be automatically triggered if there is a smallRNA reference available for the iGenomes reference chosen.
-See [smallRNA config file](../conf/smRNA.config) for availibility.
+Premapping to rRNA and tRNA will be automatically triggered if there is a reference available for the iGenomes reference chosen.
+See [smallRNA config file](../conf/smRNA.config) for availability.
 Alternatively, this can be set by `--smrna_org` or `--smrna_fasta` as shown below.

 ### `--smrna_org`